Sp2000/colplus-portal-components/README.md

 1. `catalogueKey` - the dataset key from the [Catalogue of Life clearinghouse](https://data.catalogue.life/)
 2. `pathToTree` - The local path to the tree browser page of your website (for links in the taxonomic coverage section to point towards).
+3. `pathToSearch` - The local path to the search page of your website (for links in the metrics section to point towards).
+4. `pageTitleTemplate` - A template for formatting the page title.
+It should be a string containg the variable `__dataset__` that will be replaced with the dataset title name.

 ```
 <div id="dataset"></div> <!- Dom element for the dataset details to attach to -->